Last year more than 1,800 children came to the Synagogue in a total of 67 school or educational visits.

 Each visit lasts about an hour and a half.
 A typical visit would almost always include a general introduction to the synagogue and to Jewish belief and practice, undressing and dressing a Sefer Torah (Torah scroll), and a demonstration of how Shabbat is celebrated in a Jewish home.
 We encourage visitors to engage in activities, such as helping to undress and redress a scroll, as well as to ask questions.

 The team try to match the visit to the age and expectations of the visitors.
-We host visits for children from educational Key Stage 2 (ie from age 7) to 6th form and beyond (please note – we only start at year 3 as it really doesn’t work well with children from year 2 and under) and adapt the content and presentation of each visit to suit the age requirements of the group.
+We host visits for children from educational Key Stage 2 (ie from age 7) to 6th form and beyond (please note – we only start at year 3 as it really doesn’t work well with children from year 2 and under) and adapt the content and presentation of each visit to suit the age requirements of the group as well as their experience.

 The School Visits Team and the Council feel these visits to the Synagogue are amongst the most important work the community does.
 They introduce children and accompanying adults to “living Judaism”, helping to break down fear and prejudice by fostering understanding and good relations with that part of the non-Jewish world the Synagogue can reach.